-Glutathione and AA content were quantified using the GSH-GLO Glutathione Assay Kit (Promega, Madison, WI, USA) and Megazyme kit (K-ASCO 04/19, Wicklow, Ireland), respectively.
-Briefly, approximately 600 root tips were harvested per sample through flash freezing after treatment.
+Glutathione and Ascorbic acid content were quantified using the GSH-GLO Glutathione Assay Kit (Promega, Madison, USA) and Megazyme kit (K-ASCO 04/19, Wicklow, Ireland), respectively.
+Briefly, ~600 root tips were harvested per sample through flash freezing after treatment.
 The manufacturer's protocols were adapted for extraction and quantification as previously described (Yeung et al., 2018).
-Glutathione and AA values were normalized by total soluble protein content per sample.
+Glutathione and ascorbic acid values were normalized by total soluble protein content per sample.
 Protein content was measured using the Pierce BCA Protein Assay Kit (Thermo-Fisher).

 Peroxidase activity was quantified using the Peroxidase Activity Assay Kit (Sigma-Aldrich).
-Briefly, appproximately 600 root tips were harvested per sample and rapidly homogenized with 100 mL of Assay Buffer.
-Sample supernatant (50 mL) was incubated with Peroxidase Master Reaction Mix (50 mL) in 96-well plate and incubated at $37^{\circ}$ C for 10 min.
-Colorimetric measurements (absorbance at 570 nm) were performed every 3 min for a total time of 18 min and a standard curve (0-10 nmol H2O2) was included.
-Peroxidase activity was calculated by dividing the amount (nmol) of H2O2 reduced between $T{initial}$ and $T{final}$ by the measuring time (18 min) and sample volume (100 mL).
+Briefly, ~600 root tips were harvested per sample and rapidly homogenized with 100 mL of Assay Buffer.
+Sample supernatant (50 mL) was incubated with Peroxidase Master Reaction Mix (50 mL) in 96-well plate and incubated at 37°C for 10 minutes.
+Colorimetric measurements (absorbance at 570 nm) were performed every 3 minutes for a total time of 18 minutes and a standard curve (0 to 10 nmol H2O2) was included.
+Peroxidase activity was calculated by dividing the amount (nmol) of H2O2 reduced between T{initial} and T{final} by the measuring time (18 min) and sample volume (100 mL).